What is 5G?

 Where is 5G available?

 You’ll probably be interested in finding out if 5G has been launched in your area.
-Bare in mind that you’ll need to purchase a phone that is compatible with 5G technology.
+Bear in mind that you’ll need to purchase a phone that is compatible with 5G technology.

 5G has already been rolled out in several countries around the world, but not every network provider has got on board yet.
 As of 17/08/2020, the countries which have adopted 5G and started to spread it are as follows: